Frustrations and Fixes

 What questions should I ask when looking for a DAM?

-In the early stages of the Digital Asset Management (DAM) discovery process, you have to take in a lot of information and assess its value to your organization.
+In the early stages of the Digital Asset Management system (DAM) discovery process, you have to take in a lot of information and assess its value to your organization.
 Information can come in the form of research, vendors, demonstrations, RFPs, etc., and distilling it all can be a challenge.
 There is no standard list of questions that applies to every organization… but there is a checklist of sorts that ensures you ask and answer the right questions for your unique situation.

 Establish your baseline requirements

-If you’re not a DAM expert, all the better, because this is your chance to articulate what your company needs, in practical, ‘layperson’ terms.
+If you’re not a DAM software expert, all the better, because this is your chance to articulate what your company needs, in practical, ‘layperson’ terms.
 Think like an owner of your organization, and force yourself to paint a picture of ‘what good looks like’ once the system is in place.
-In other words, big-picture, why are you investing in a DAM?
+In other words, big-picture, why are you investing in a DAM solution?
 This exercise will naturally lead to baseline questions you’ll want answered by any potential DAM vendor.

 Leverage your in-house expertise and unique capabilities